Kali Linux Install Guide

 Configure Remote Access To The Web Interface

 By default Greenbone Community Edition is installed with only localhost access to the GSA web interface.
 This means Greenbone Community Edition can only be accessed via the IP address 127.0.0.1.
-To enable remote access to the web interface, the gsad systemd service file must be modified.
+To enable remote access to the web interface, the gsad systemd service file must be modified and the gsad service must be restarted.

 Edit the contents of the gsad.service systemd service file: